Blue Whale (Balaenoptera musculus)

 Habitat degradation (for example, chemical pollution) has occurred in some areas of the North Atlantic (like the St. Lawrence River), but the impacts of this degradation are understudied have not been proven to affect blue whales (O'Shea and Brownell, 1994).
 Vessel disturbance (like whale-watching boats) may affect blue whales, but there is no direct evidence to demonstrate that persistent close approaches by tour boats has a negative effect on them.

-From the early 1900s to the mid-1960s, blue whales were hunted in all the world's oceans, and their populations were significantly reduced.
+Whaling was a threat to blue whales.
+From the 1890s-1966, blue whales were hunted in all the world's oceans, and their populations were significantly reduced.
 At least 9,500 blue whales were taken by commercial whalers throughout the North Pacific from 1910-1965 (Ohsumi and Wada, 1972) and at least 11,000 were taken in the North Atlantic from the 1890s-1960s (Sigurjónsson and Gunnlaugsson, 1990).

 In 1966, the IWC banned commercial whaling for blue whales and no whaling (neither aboriginal subsistence nor commercial) occurs now.
 However, illegal whaling for blue whales has been documented or is likely to have occurred.
 A small number of illegal kills of blue whales have been documented in the Northern Atlantic off Canada and Spain, and in the eastern North Atlantic.
 Blue whales were also killed in the Southern Hemisphere by the Soviet Union after 1966 (Zemsky et al., 1995a, 1995b).
 Some illegal whaling by the USSR also occurred in the North Pacific (Yablokov, 1994), and it is likely that blue whales were among the species taken by these operations, but the extent is not known.
 Norwegian whaling operations target only minke whales, and the commercial whaling stations in Iceland, Spain, and the Portugese islands of the Azores and Madeira remain officially closed.
 Therefore, whaling activities, unless they are resumed, are not regarded as a threat to blue whale populations.